terrorizer1980/litmus/Use-puppet_litmus-with-MoTD.md

 1. A ruby environment 2.3 preferably.
 1. Docker installed and working. (ie 'docker run centos:7 ls' runs without error)
 1. Git installed and working.
-1. A Github api token for checking out the solid-waffle repository (this is temporary, until we open the repo).
+1. A Github api token for checking out the puppet_litmus repository (this is temporary, until we open the repo).

 ## Instructions

-Checkout the solid-waffle branch of MoTD and install the gems
+Checkout the puppet_litmus branch of MoTD and install the gems

 ```
 git clone git@github.com:puppetlabs/puppetlabs-motd.git
 cd puppetlabs-motd
-git rebase origin/solid-waffle
+git rebase origin/puppet_litmus
 ```

 Setting the GITHUB_TOKEN step is temporary, until we make the repository open. [how to setup a token](https://github.blog/2013-05-16-personal-api-tokens/) Then install the gems.